 Travelling to Center Parcs in Germany Best Options for Big Families

 Travelling to Center Parcs in Germany is a fun idea for families who want a real European road trip with some incredible scenery along the way.
-There is a great Center Parcs village in the north of Germany near Hamburg, and another is in the south near the border with Austria.
+There is a great Center Parcs village in the north of Germany near Hamburg, and another in the south near the Austrian border.
 Unless you have a campervan or motorhome, you’re probably going to want to stop off somewhere for a night on the way there and back, but that’s all part of the adventure.
-If opting for Park Allgäu in the south, theme park enthusiasts might consider a detour to Europa-Park in the south-west of Germany.
-It will add roughly 1½ hours to your journey, but would be a diversion worth taking, in my book.

 A little disclosure: there are affiliate links on this page!
 That just means if you click on a link, find something you like and buy it, I’ll make some cash.
 You won’t pay any extra, though.